PCigales/GPXTweaker/README.md

   BOX: if the path to a map or the name of a map provider is mentioned or kept blank, the box in format "minlat, maxlat, minlon, maxlon" (with the "") of the map to be retrieved can be indicated with this argument
   SIZE: if the path to a map or the name of a map provider is mentioned or kept blank, the dimensions in format "height, width" (with the "") of the map to be retrieved can be indicated with this argument
   DPI: if the name of a map provider is mentioned or kept blank, the image density in dots per inch of the map to be retrieved can be indicated with this argument (90 by default)
+  RECORD: if the name of a map provider is mentioned or kept blank, this argument allows to indicate a folder in which save the map
   -noopen: so that the script does not open the interface page in the default browser (and so, be able to use another browser)
   VERBOSITY: verbosity level from 0 to 2 (0 by default)